-- Now click on the Source one by one.
+- Now click on the Sources one by one.

-- At first, we want Green Color for Grade A+.
+- At first, we wanted a Green Color for Grade A+.

-- So we will select A+ Cell only then click on the Source button.
+- So we will select A+ Cell only and then click on the Source button.

 - Then we will Click on Format.